Browser Extensions to make you safer: HTTPS Everywhere and Privacy Badger

 Privacy Badger Is Not An Ad Blocker

 Sometimes, Privacy Badger is discussed alongside ad blockers like Adblock Plus.
 However, be sure to highlight that Privacy Badger is not an ad blocker.
 Instead, it’s a tracker blocker.
-Privacy Badger blocks third parties that appear to be tracking you across the web, whether they’re ads or not.
+Privacy Badger blocks third parties that appear to be tracking you across the web, whether they’re serving ads or not.
 Similarly, Privacy Badger will only block ads if they appear to be tracking you nonconsensually (see EFF’s Do Not Track policy for more info.)
 In this way, one of Privacy Badger’s goals is to encourage more responsible, transparent advertising that respects users’ privacy.

 HTTPS Everywhere Doesn’t Encrypt Everything

 With HTTPS Everywhere, it’s tempting for people new to the tool to think that it creates HTTPS where there is none.
-You can clear this up by explaining that it’s up to a website’s administrators to decide whether or not their site offers HTTPS (and, luckily, more and more are offering it every day!)
-When they turn on HTTPS.
-Some websites, even after turning HTTPS on, don’t have HTTPS as the default, only encrypt some content, or link to unencrypted pages.
+You can clear this up by explaining that it’s up to a website’s administrators to decide whether or not their site offers HTTPS (and, luckily, more and more are offering it every day!).
+HTTPS helps after website administrators turn on HTTPS.
+Some websites, even after turning HTTPS on, don’t have HTTPS as the default, only encrypt some content, or still link to unencrypted pages.
 HTTPS Everywhere helps with these more complicated instances and makes sure that users get any HTTPS that would otherwise fall through the cracks.
 Users that want all their browsing to be encrypted can check the option “Block all unencrypted requests.”
 It’s important to know that this will make sites that offer only insecure HTTP connections unavailable, though.